Azure/azure-powershell/src/ContainerInstance/help/New-AzContainerGroup.md

 ```

 ## DESCRIPTION
 Create or update container groups with specified configurations.
+For property Volume, we support mounting Azure File share as a volume or specifying git repository as volume directory.
+The empty directory volume and secret volume are not supported yet.

 ## EXAMPLES